csc301-2023-winter/6-John-T/deliverable-1/documents/planning.md

  * You should have 2 meetings with your project partner (if you have one) before D1 is due.
 Describe them here:
    * You must keep track of meeting minutes and add them to your repo under "documents/minutes" folder
    * You must have a regular meeting schedule established for the rest of the term.   -->

+### Team Meeting Description
+As discussed in the first team meeting (please see the minutes from 1/20), we will hold a recurring weekly online meeting on Saturdays, from 3-4PM online.
+This meeting will take place over Discord (see Q10) or Zoom should we want better screen sharing capabilities.
+Each meeting will begin with a standup where members will list what they have done since the last meeting, in addition to their workload moving forward and bring up any important notes/findings to their team.

+As we have our joint product managers in Michael and Michele split up among the backend and frontend teams, they will also be able to judge the workload of the teammates they work more closely with.
+Additionally, we will organize coding sessions/reviews on a weekly/bi-weekly basis amongst both Frontend and Backend teams that the respective co-representative will organize once coding begins.

+### Partner Meeting Descriptions

+  #### Meeting 1:

+  Within the first meeting, John described his vision for the project, in addition to his story that lead to him to this idea.
+He told us about how mindfulness aided his own life in many facets, and how he wanted to spread this idea among park visitors.
+The park benches dotted throughout the park would provide a great environment for visitors to engage in context-specific audio recordings guiding them through meditative states that engage in mindfulness specifically.

+  Furthermore, John also stated that there is no existing code for this project, and that he would be willing to either a phone app or a website.

+  Within this meeting, we also determined our regular biweekly meeting time - Thursdays 2-3PM.

+  #### Meeting 2:

+  *(To be added by Michele)*

 ## Q9: How will you organize your team?